michael-spengler/community-gate/README.md

 I'm aware of the [stupidity of masses](https://www.youtube.com/watch?v=09maaUaRT4M) problem.
 At the same time this stupidity is often caused by a few corrupt or stupid politicians and media people.
 This is why voting power is stored in [Freedom Cash](https://freedomcash.org/).
 So even in phases of temporary mainstream stupidity, people will still invest into Freedom.
+Early investors for [Freedom Cash](https://freedomcash.org/) are probably wisely reflected, respectful, freedom loving people.

 ## Usage Examples